losDaniel/spot-connect/README.md

 The spot fleet request appears in the spot-requests window.
 Then new spot_requests appear in the spot_request window.
 If the spot-fleet-request is terminated, all instances associated with that request are terminated.

+Make sure you create your spot fleet credentials as indicated in this tutorial:

+When you terminate an instance from the console, if the fleet request is still active, another instance will be created to replace it.

+When you terminate an instance, while that instance is shut down, the number of instances that appear in the list response to describe_spot_fleet_instances decreases by one.
+In other words, you could retain the instance_ids for a given fleet.
+Monitor the fleet by checking if the instance ids change, if they do change,

+for each one that is no longer there, select one of the new ones.

+find the job that the instance was assigned to and replace that instance id with the new one.
+Then run the script on the instance.